godaddy/godaddy.github.io/_posts/2019-04-25-domain-connect.md

 These templates are the cornerstone of Domain Connect.
 The template encapsulates all the DNS changes a Service Provider requires, and allows the DNS Provider to approve and manage the changes.

-The current version of the specification can be found at https://domainconnect.org.
+The current version of the specification can be found [here](https://www.domainconnect.org/specification/).

 ## A Standard is Born

 Our next step was to gain adoption.
 We already had a dozen plus Service Providers supporting the protocol.
 But we wanted more DNS Providers.
 We started talking about it with all the main DNS Providers, and while there was a great deal of interest and support there was little action.
 Implementation fell into their various backlogs.

 This all changed at a Hackathon at Cloudfest in the spring of 2017.
 Some engineers from GoDaddy, Host Europe Group, and United Domains got together and implemented two projects.
 The first was to add Domain Connect support to United Domains.
 The other project was to build a simple example Service Provider.
-The latter has since evolved, but can be found at https://exampleservice.domainconnect.org.
+The latter has since evolved, but can be found at [https://exampleservice.domainconnect.org](https://exampleservice.domainconnect.org).

 At the end of the hackathon we successfully demonstrated configuring our new example service with a domain at United Domains and at GoDaddy.
 Coincidently the MC of the hackathon was Paul Mockapetris, who along with Jon Postel is credited as a co-inventor of DNS.
 A highlight was when we explained the reason for doing this was that normal users don’t understand DNS.
 Paul is a good-natured person who appreciated and largely agreed with this jab.